 - Enhance the usability of the CTA button on mobile devices by selecting an appropriate size and placement.

 - Include optimized and reduced page size for mobile content.

 If you want to understand the importance of web design in eCommerce, here is the example for you.
-Take a look at these two mobile designs that will provide a complete insight into a good and bad mobile website design and their impact on the conversions of a website.
-A good mobile website design encourages customers to browse a website whereas a bad mobile website design completely deviates a visitor and results in shopping cart abandonments along with bounce rates for an eCommerce store.
+Take a look at these two mobile designs that provide a complete insight into a good and bad mobile website design and their impact on the conversions of a website.
+A good mobile website design encourages customers to browse a website whereas a bad mobile website design completely deviates a visitor and results in shopping cart abandonment along with an increase in the bounce rate.

 An easy and quick checkout process encourage online shoppers to make a product purchase through a particular eCommerce site.
-So, ignoring it would be the biggest mistake for any eCommerce store owners.
+So, ignoring it would be the biggest mistake for any eCommerce store owner.

 To improve the checkout process, you need to provide accurate product status, one page checkout process, quick cart customization facility, availability of contact details, easy product return requests, social login facility, the addition of security and trust badges and other such perks to customers.

 Here is a checkout page of the website Art.com that simplifies the online shopping experience of the customers by providing various features and functionalities.

 Offer a simplified checkout process to your customers for improving conversion rates and sales.

 9. Bring back abandoned carts through customer re-targeting